Referencing workshop with students taking notes

 Qualifications or experience

-• A minimum of a second-class honours degree in Politics, International Relations, Sociology or History, or a 2:1 honours degree in another relevant humanities or social sciences subject.
-Equivalent professional experience and/or qualifications will also be considered.
+• A minimum of a second-class honours degree in Politics, International Relations, Peace Studies, Sociology, History, or another relevant subject.
+Equivalent (directly relevant to course content and extensive) professional experience and/or qualifications will also be considered.

 English language requirements